Bose Quiet Comfort 15 Active

 to get a reasonable priced product that helps reduce the ambient

 noise around you, they might be a better choice.
-But if

 you want the best possible solution, then you'll absolutely hear